 2. Managing your time effectively and identifying easy marks available:

-- The examiner has previously pointed out that there will be easy marks available in the exam and students who answer these parts of questions usually perform well.
+- There will be easy marks available in all sections of the exam and students who answer these questions usually perform well.

-- Students who do not manage their time and miss easy marks are making it much harder for themselves to pass the exam.
+- Students who do not manage their time and miss easy marks make it much harder for themselves to pass the exam.

-- You must make sure that you are using your reading time effectively to identify any parts of questions that you can easily tackle and plan the order in which you will answer questions in the exam.
+- You must make sure that you are using your exam time effectively to identify any OT questions in Section A or parts of questions in Section C that you can easily tackle and plan the order in which you will answer questions in the exam.